memcached/memcached.github.io/content/features/proxy/configure.md

 #### The `cmap` section {#cmap}

 To have the proxy handle requests differently depending upon the Memcached command that it receives, include a `cmap` section in your `routes{}` block.
-For example, you can configure the proxy to direct all `get` requests to one pool, regardless of prefix, and all `set` requests to a different pool.
+For example, you can configure the proxy to direct all `get` requests to a direct handler, regardless of prefix, and all `set` requests to a ttl-modifier handler.

 ```lua
 cmap = {